het-codes-ai/PYTHON-LEARNING/README.md

 ### Current Scale
 The directory structure houses 47 distinct script files covering independent logic problems.
 Each script represents a verified compilation test executed on-device to ensure runtime validity without desktop constraints.

-### Execution Instruction
-To execute any module from this collection on a local or mobile terminal:
-1. Clone the repository target index.
-2. Initialize the script file using a standard Python 3.x interpreter or mobile Pydroid 3 compiler environment.